Sajjan offers grim assessment of military, stops short of promising new funds

 Sajjan offered mixed signals on the funding question.

-Much of his speech was spent on talking the overriding need to find money for 18 essential military procurement projects, known in defence circles as the “Key 18,” which are currently unfunded.
+The minister acknowledged during a question-and-answer session with the audience that fielding a credible military is “going to cost money.
+It’s going to take a significant investment.

-He said the government has to deal with those must-have projects, which include upgrades to two military helicopter fleets and engineering and logistical vehicles for the army, “before it can build anything new.”
+But he also pressed a message of the need to get back-to-basics by talking about the overriding need to find money for 18 essential military procurement projects.

-The minister also said the Liberals have been extremely rigorous in determining the real costs of different procurement projects and the defence policy as a whole.
+Sajjan said the government has to deal with those must-have projects, which include upgrades to two military helicopter fleets and engineering and logistical vehicles for the army, “before it can build anything new.”

-But he then went back to the government’s previous line when asked during a question-and-answer session with the audience about meeting NATO’s two per cent defence spending target.
+The minister also repeated the government’s previous line when asked about meeting NATO’s two per cent defence spending target.

 Canada currently spends about one per cent of GDP on defence, but Sajjan said the country is stepping up in other ways, such as deploying hundreds of troops to lead a NATO force in Latvia.